 Chromosomal rearrangements in karyotype of one of patients

-If you, or your partner, carry balanced chromosomal rearrangements - your embryos are at greater risk of aneuploidy.
+If a person carries balanced chromosomal rearrangements — their embryos are at greater risk of aneuploidy.
 These cases are rare, but the only effective and safe treatment for it is IVF with PGT-A.

 How is PGT-A done?